HealthCatalyst/SSIS/README.md

 ### Required Object Attributes:

-- **ExternalRScript**: System-level object attribute containing the R script
+- **ExternalRScript**: System-level object attribute containing the R script.
+Warning: It's possible that this is table-level, depending on the version of the package.
-- **ExternalPythonScript**: System-level object attribute containing the Python script
+- **ExternalPythonScript**: System-level object attribute containing the Python script.
+Warning: It's possible that this is table-level, depending on the version of the package.
 - **RInterpreterPath**: System-level local path of the `RScript.exe` interpreter
 - **PythonInterpreterPath**: System-level local path of the Python interpreter
 - **ExternalScriptType**: Table-level variable, `R` or `Python`